qiime2/q2-composition/README.md

 The final dependency that needs to be installed is the q2-stats plugin within the QIIME 2 Organization.
 This can be done by cloning [this repository](https://github.com/qiime2/q2-stats) to your local machine and running `make dev` in your development environment.

+### Dev install q2-composition
+Now you're ready to install ANCOM-BC within q2-composition!
+You'll need to clone this repository to your local machine, run `git fetch` from this remote and checkout the ANCOM-wrapper branch.
+Once you've done that you can run `make dev` and you'll be ready to use ANCOM-BC!